 Receiving Feedback

-Receiving feedback to unlock employee potential may be difficult as well, especially if it is unfavourable or critical.
+Receiving feedback to unlock employee potential can be difficult, especially if it is unfavourable or critical.
 Here are some pointers for getting criticism:

 1. Remain composed and flexible.
 Try to stay composed and receptive to comments.
-Defensiveness or dismissal can inhibit you from learning and developing, so try to avoid doing either.
+Defensiveness or dismissal can prevent you from learning and developing, so avoid doing either.

 2. Request clarifications.
-Ask clarifying questions if you have any doubts about the criticism you are getting to make sure you comprehend it and how you may better.
+Ask clarifying questions if you have any doubts about the criticism you are getting to ensure you comprehend and improve it.

 3. Pay attention to the actions, not the person.
-When receiving criticism, keep in mind that it is more concerned with your behaviour or actions than with your personality or character.
+When receiving criticism, remember that it concerns your behaviour, attitude, personality, or character.

 4. Do something.
 Take action to address the areas that require improvement after receiving comments.
-Create a strategy for improvement and execute it.
+Grand executes to create a strategy to improve it.

 Performance Management Strategies